-Best Concealed Carry Pistols
+Best Micro-Compact Concealed Carry Handguns

 Everyone in the group beamed with excitement, ready to make a party of it.
 We’re all country boys and, despite the late summer heat, it doesn’t get much better than lots of guns and ammo to shoot.
-But the first order of business was to set up the grill, bring out the coolers of drinks and survey the steaks, potato salad, corn on the cob, watermelon and, of course, the banana pudding.
+But the first order of business was to set up the grill, bring out the coolers of drinks and survey the steaks, potato salad, corn on the cob, watermelon, and, of course, the banana pudding.
 Then we started off the testing with 12 compact pistols, the subject of this article, offered up by various manufacturers.
 After inspecting what they were going to shoot, it didn’t take long to notice the trend.

 The other trend for the day was that every pistol was chambered in 9mm.
 If each of us only shot 50 rounds each from the 12 pistols, that would be 3,000 rounds fired for this article.
 I’ll tell you now we fired a lot more than that during the evaluation.
 As the reader very well knows, ammo isn’t even close to cheap these days.
 The only reason we were able to conduct this test so thoroughly was because of the generosity of Remington and Hornady.

 Hornady and Remington both stepped up in a huge way and supplied a little over 10,000 rounds of 9mm ammunition for the two pistol articles.
 Sure, it’s good advertising, but both companies are already household names with shooters and a little plug from me isn’t going to move the needle much.
 The reps from both companies excitedly supported the project.
 There were no requests or demands made in trade.
-They simply asked how much we needed and sent it out in quick fashion.
+They simply asked how much we needed and sent it out in a quick fashion.
 Both companies liked the idea of the extensive testing, wanting a part in informing our readers of the results from our shooting tests.

 The nine criteria we used to evaluate each pistol included aesthetics, ergonomics, sights, trigger control, recoil control, reloading ease, accuracy, reliability, and value/price point.
 We had a rating scale of 1 to 5 for each category using quarter-point increments, mainly to avoid any ties where possible.
 After that, the ratings submitted by all five evaluators were averaged to calculate a final score for each category.